 Symptoms of Addison’s disease are typically vague and inconsistent.
 Dogs may go through bouts of vomiting, diarrhea, weight loss, shaking episodes, increased thirst, and urination.
 Vets look for signs of depression, dehydration, weakness, and an irregular heartbeat.
 Because these symptoms are associated with other common illnesses, Addison’s disease is often misdiagnosed

 Addison’s disease is diagnosed by vets through a series of exams, including a physical exam, blood test, and an ACTH challenge.
-Once Addison’s disease is diagnosed, long term treatment options include pills or injections to manage your pet’s cortisol levels.
+Once Addison’s disease is diagnosed, long term treatment options include pills such as Fludrocortisone Acetate for dogs or injections to manage your pet’s cortisol levels.

 This information is for informational purposes only and is not meant as a substitute for the professional advice of, or diagnosis or treatment by, your veterinarian.
 Always seek the advice of your veterinarian or other qualified professional with any questions you may have regarding a medical condition.
 Never disregard or delay seeking professional advice due to what you may have read on our website.